 The legal age to drink alcohol in California is 21.
 Individuals in Los Angeles can face serious legal repercussions if they consume alcohol before this age.
 The penalties can be exceptionally steep if an individual drinks alcohol and then gets behind the wheel of a motor vehicle.

 California Vehicle Code Section 23140: Under 21 DUI with Blood Alcohol Content Between 0.05-0.07 Percent is one of the legal codes used to prosecute drivers under 21 who drive under the influence (DUI).
-Drivers could also face charges under:
+When it comes to drivers who are not old enough to legally drink alcohol in any amount, the precise level of your BAC is very important.

 - California Vehicle Code Section 23136: Under 21 DUI with Any Measurable Amount of Alcohol